 The Limits of Blame: Rethinking Punishment and Responsibility (Harvard University Press, 2018) Limits of Blame flyer

 Faith in the power and righteousness of retribution has taken over the American criminal justice system.
 Our practice of assigning blame has gone beyond a pragmatic need for protection and a moral need publicly to repudiate harmful acts.
 It represents a desire for retribution that has come to normalize excessive punishment.
 The American criminal justice system aligns legal criteria of guilt with moral criteria of blameworthiness, yet many incarcerated people, for example, those who are mentally ill or desperately poor, may not be blameworthy for their criminal acts, even when they are criminally guilty.
 We should stop exaggerating the moral meaning of criminal guilt.
 We should aim at reducing crime, when it is serious, rather than imposing retribution on lawbreakers as such.
 Critical reflection on our culture of blame would help us to refocus our perspective to fit the relevant moral circumstances and legal criteria, and to endorse a humane, appropriately limited, and more productive approach to criminal justice.

-Almost Me: An Artist’s Journey, from Cotton to Leather tells the remarkable life story of African American artist Winfred Rembert (b.
+Chasing Me To My Grave: A Story of Struggle and Survival from the Jim Crow South tells the remarkable life story of African American artist Winfred Rembert (b.
 1945).
 As a boy, Rembert flees the brutal sharecropping system on a Georgia plantation to discover a vibrant black community in Cuthbert, Georgia on the eve of the civil rights movement.
 His encounters with civil rights violence, his escape from jail, and his own near lynching are harrowing.
 The following seven years on a chain gang challenge his sanity.
 Yet in this story of second chances, Rembert is unexpectedly released.
 He decides to tell his stories as an artist using leatherwork skills he learned in prison.
 Astoundingly, Winfred produces large-scale works of artistic genius that are purchased by the Yale University Art Gallery and the Adelson Galleries, New York City.
 The mayor of Cuthbert hands Winfred the keys to the city where he was almost lynched, and Winfred dines with Jimmy Carter to commemorate the fiftieth anniversary of the civil rights march where he was arrested.